shimspedy/sengov/content/states/north-carolina/erin-pare/_index.md

 In her freshman session in 2021-2022, Representative Paré served as Chair of the House Select Committee on Advancing Women in S.T.E.M.
 In April of 2023, Paré was appointed to the Interstate Commission on Educational Opportunity for Military Children State Council.
 In addition, Rep. Paré has been appointed to the office of Deputy Conference Chair.

-Erin is a member of the Early Childhood Caucus, the Life Science Caucus, the Joint Bipartisan Arts Caucus, and serves as an officer of the bipartisan Legislative Women's Caucus.
+Erin is a member of the Early Childhood Caucus, the Life Science Caucus, the Joint Bipartisan Arts Caucus, and serves as an officer of the bipartisan Legislative Women’s Caucus.
 Erin is a Leader of the Workforce Development legislative working group and a member of the Election Integrity and Homeland Security legislative working groups.